 The Big Board in the brokerage house (p7) is one of Infantino's trademark grids.
 We also get a look at Flash's apartment (p 10); it is book filled, like that of Adam Strange.
 It is most pleasant, but a bit more middle class that Adam Strange's more elaborate New York City spread.
 Infantino contrasts this with the villain's luxurious mansion, one of Infantino's most ostentatious digs (p8).
 Infantino is clearly satirizing dreams of luxury here.
 He makes them seem pointless and over-elaborated.

 The Doomed Scarecrow (1961).
 Flash is in Hollywood as a consultant on a Flash film made for charity.
-Hollywood tales were more common in the Superman family books, that in the Schwartz sf magazines.
+Hollywood tales were more common in the Superman family books, than in the Schwartz sf magazines.
 As in this tale, the super-hero cooperates with the filming because the proceeds are going to charity.
 Hollywood might appear more often in Superman tales because Superman had actually been the star of movie serials, animated cartoons, and a hit TV series.
 I think that DC was always on the lookout for more Hollywood Superman opportunities, and this is reflected in the stories.
 By contrast, none of the Schwartz super-heroes ever appeared in mass media form, until the production of the short-lived Flash TV series in 1990, long after Schwartz and his talent pool had left the series.
 Schwartz and company would get their big Hollywood break later, when their work with the New Look Batman would help inspire the classic Batman TV series.

 Infantino does a delightful job on the Hollywood and L.A. atmosphere.
 Whether he is going down palm lined streets, or in a studio projection room, he conveys a rich image of this glamorous environment.